-Custom Component Installation and Uninstallation
+Custom Installation and Uninstallation of Components

 In this section

-Typical Component Kits for a Custom Installation
+Typical Component Sets for Custom Installation

-installed from the repository
+installed from a repository

-installed from the universal package
+installed from a universal package

 To reinstall a component, you can uninstall it first and then install again.

-Typical Component Kits for a Custom Installation
+Typical Component Sets for Custom Installation

-Custom Component Kit
+Custom Component Set

 Packages for Installation

-Minimum kit for console scanning
+Minimal set for console scanning

 drweb-filecheck,